Personal Injury and Insurance Claims FAQ

 What areas do you service and can you travel to my location?

-Our main office is based in Coolangatta though if you are unable to meet us here, we can meet you at work or at home in the Gold Coast or Tweed Heads.
+Our main office is based in Coolangatta though if you are unable to meet us here, we can meet you at work or at home in the Gold Coast, Tweed Heads or Rockhampton.

 What kind of claims does Main Lawyers handle?